ohmjs/ohm/doc/syntax-reference.md

 <code><i>ruleName</i>&lt;<i>expr1</i>&gt;</code>

 Matches the body of the _parameterized rule_ named _ruleName_, substituting the parsing expression _expr_ as its first parameter.
-For parameterized rules with more than one parameter, the expressions are comma-separated, e.g. `ListOf<elem, ",">`.
+For parameterized rules with more than one parameter, the parameters are comma-separated, e.g. `ListOf<field, ";">`.

 ### Repetition operators